Mr Hicklin and Miss Higginbotham

 Mondays will be our PE day.
 Ensure you have your sports kits for indoor and outside lessons.

 Swimming will be on Wednesday afternoons.
-Please send us a letter if you want your child to wear goggles.
 It is essential that we have a raincoat or warm coat every Wednesday.
-It may also be better to leave your jewellery at home for the day.
+It may also be better to leave your jewelry at home for the day.

-In Maths we will be looking at addition and subtraction, length and perimeter and multiplication.
+In Maths we will be looking at Fractions and Decimals

 Doing a bit of extra work at home can really help with our work in class.